-The following is a step-by-step guide of how to migrate Task/To Do Items from Domino/Notes to Microsoft Exchange Outlook (2010, 2007):
+The following is a step-by-step guide of how to migrate Task/To Do Items Notes/Domino/NSF to Microsoft Exchange/Outlook 2013/2016:

 - 1. Select the Task/To Do button to configure the task choices. - 2.
 Select Domino/Notes/NSF from the From drop down selection box in the Source pane located on the left side of the screen, and then enter the required information for your task application. - 3.
-Choose Exchange/Outlook/PST from the To drop down selection box in the Target pane locate don the right side of the screen, and then enter the required information for your target task application. - 4.
+Choose Exchange Server 2013/2016 from the To drop down selection box in the Target pane located on the right side of the screen, and then enter the required information for your target task application. - 4.
 Type in the alternate target task folder name if this is an option on your screen.
 Leave this entry blank to accept the default task folder. - 5.
 Insert the different batch variables in the appropriate source and target locations, as desbribed in Section 4 above. - Once the required information is entered check the Enable Migration checkbox.
 Notice, the green checkmark appears on the Task/To Do button after you check the Enable Migration checkbox. - 7.
 Select the Start Batch Migration button to begin the task migration.
 The Migration Monitor will start and show you the migration progress. - 8.
 Once complete, select the OK button to go back to the main screen.